 - This death was caused by the defendant’s wrongful act or negligence;

-- The plaintiff is an heir or personal representative of the victim; and
+- You are an heir or personal representative of the victim; and

-- The plaintiff suffered damages for monetary injury as a result of the death
+- You suffered damages for monetary injury as a result of the death

 The victim’s family and/or estate can bring wrongful death claims in Nevada.4

 It depends on the circumstances of the food poisoning case.
-It may be possible to sue the following parties:
+In a case of food poisoning, it may be possible to sue the following parties:

 - The company that produced the contaminated foodstuffs;